 Reversing the Effects of Belief

 Thankfully, this condition is reversible.
 But, it requires some work on your part.
 The results will be worth it.
 Think about it.
 You might even become a “Freethinker.”
-The first step is acknowledging that an inflexible worldview has an adverse effect on rational thinking and common sense.
+The first step is acknowledging that an inflexible worldview adversely affects rational thinking and common sense.
 The more extreme your beliefs, the less likely you will be to accepting anything that isn’t a part of the quality check of your perception.

 You can increase your cognitive ability by confronting your beliefs—the fewer limitations and restrictions on thinking, the greater your ability to reason.
 The more you research and study ideas outside your paradigm, the more you will appreciate the freedom of thought.

 So, here’s the antidote to the effects of religion.
 Begin studying critical thinking.
-Here are some links to our basic critical thinking toolkit.
-This series includes logical reasoning, logical axioms, and spotting logical fallacy.
-These can reduce or eliminate the adverse effects of religious extremism.
-Conduct your own research.
-Use sources from outside the paradigm you research.
+Here are some links to our essential “critical thinking toolkit.”
+This series includes logical reasoning, the truth-seekers axioms, and spotting logical fallacy.
+These can reduce or eliminate the harmful effects of religious extremism.
+Conduct independent research using sources from outside the worldview you are investigating.

-Extremist religious belief and your basic cognitive abilities are at odds with one another.
+Our research shows that extremist religious beliefs and reasoning are at odds with one another.
+Fact is, belief and reason are opposites.
 The inverse function of faith and belief to rational thinking is scary.
-Moderates who hold on to their beliefs only encourage others who may be more susceptible to extremist ideology.
+Moderates who hold on to their beliefs encourage others who may be more susceptible to extremist ideology.

 Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

 (1) Cognitive ability, Gottfredson, 1997, Wikipedia

-(2) 7 online tests to measure cognitive abilities, at bigthink.com/matt-davis/7-free-cognitive-tests-to-flex-your-mental-muscle
+(2) Seven online tests to measure cognitive abilities, at bigthink.com/matt-davis/7-free-cognitive-tests-to-flex-your-mental-muscle

 (3) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia